The gig economy is not new, and it’s not a result of the pandemic, either.

 Basically every time someone buys off your website, you are paid a commission, which comes from the firm’s marketing budget.

-Awin and Rakuten are a couple that come to mind, that have been expanding their presence in the affiliate networking arena.
+Awin and Rakuten are a couple that come to mind, and they have been expanding their presence in the affiliate networking arena.

 This site has plenty of reviews showing how people can setup an online affiliate presence, to earn revenue from numerous sources, including Amazon, Clickbank, subscriptions and many other business’s (in a multitude of categories), wanting help to promote their products.